CsongorLaczko/idmd/README.md

 The **Interactive Data Manipulator and Descriptor (IDMD)** is a Python package designed for interactive data exploration, manipulation, visualization, and reporting.
 It provides a modular structure for handling datasets, making it easy to extend and maintain.
 (Scientific Python course at PPCU - project work)

+## Dependencies

+The IDMD package requires the following main dependencies:
+- matplotlib
+- streamlit
+- pandas

+For specific version requirements, refer to the [requirements.txt](requirements.txt) file.
+If you are developing or contributing to the project, additional tools for code quality, formatting, linting, and testing are listed in [requirements-dev.txt](requirements-dev.txt).

 ---

 ## Package Structure